 The state as an advice agency

-Development applications meeting the criteria of the trigger are referred to the State Assessment and Referral Agency (SARA), who then seeks technical advice from the Office of the Queensland Government Architect (OQGA) before issuing advice to the assessment manager.
+Development applications meeting the criteria of the trigger are referred to the State Assessment and Referral Agency (SARA), who then seek technical advice from the Office of the Queensland Government Architect (OQGA) before issuing advice to the assessment manager.
 The OQGA will review the proposal against the principles outlined in State code 24.

 An application is not triggered for referral if written urban design advice is received prior to lodging the application and is given to the assessment manager (usually local government) as part of the application material.
 This exemption is intended to encourage applicants to incorporate best-practice urban design principles prior to an application being lodged with the assessment manager.
 Written urban design advice can be provided by the Office of the Queensland Government Architect or an urban design review entity established by a local government and stated in a gazette notice.
 The 2022/23 fee for written urban design advice is $2,230.

 For more information on the trigger, State code 24, assessment pathways, exemptions and the urban design statement, email the Office of the Queensland Government Architect at firstname.lastname@example.org.